mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 ## ~~JSS~~ TSS

-[JSS](https://cssinjs.org/) itself is no longer supported in MUI however, if you like the hook-based API (`makeStyles` → `useStyles`) that [`react-jss`](https://codesandbox.io/s/j3l06yyqpw) was offering you can opt for [`tss-react`](https://github.com/garronej/tss-react).
+[JSS](https://cssinjs.org/) itself is no longer supported in Material UI, however, if you like the hook-based API (`makeStyles` → `useStyles`) that [`react-jss`](https://codesandbox.io/s/j3l06yyqpw) was offering you can opt for [`tss-react`](https://github.com/garronej/tss-react).

-[TSS](https://docs.tss-react.dev) integrates well with MUI and provide a better TypeScript support than JSS.
+[TSS](https://docs.tss-react.dev) integrates well with Material UI and provide a better TypeScript support than JSS.

 :::info